 This chapter focuses on the measurement of health and performance outcomes.
 Health is a complex idea, and models of disablement were developed to address this complexity.
 These models help the practitioner and the patient or client think about what is important to the patient's health.
 Several models exist, each with advantages and disadvantages.
 The models imply that the different facets of health can be measured but that no single measure can capture all aspects of health.
 You will then learn that a variety of outcomes should be used simultaneously to capture as many health dimensions as possible.
 Included are measures that capture information important to both the patient (or client) and the practitioner and that consider the patient's or client's values.
 It will become apparent that research that uses measures focused on a single facet of health provides an incomplete picture of a treatment's value.

 In contrast, performance-related outcomes are less structured.
 They can be across all the domains of exercise and sport science, and they are specific to the individual goals of the client.
 Because these outcomes are less structured, there is increased burden on practitioners to make sure that the outcomes examined are applicable to their clients.
-We will discover that norms exist for many of these outcomes so that a proper evaluation can be ...
+We will discover that norms exist for many of these outcomes so that a proper ...